-The semi-structured interviews were mostly conducted by alternating couples of interviewers.
-The interviews, that typically took 100 to 120 min, were tape recorded, fully transcribed and sent back to the interviewees for review and approval.
-The interview guide, that contained open-end questions and short questionnaires with closed questions, was based on a literature review of the CO2PL, energy and environmental management systems (see 'Energy management systems' and 'The CO2 Performance Ladder').
-The transcripts were coded, cross checked and categorized for further textual analysis by using QSR NVIVO 10 software package (QSR 2012).
-In 'Research findings', the similarity in the responses was reported as follows: 0-25 % agreement was categorized as 'low' or a 'few'; 25-50 % was categorized as 'several'; 50-75 % was categorized as 'considerable', 'substantial' and 'the majority'; and 75-100 % was categorized as 'high' or 'most'.
+'few', 25-50% was categorized as 'several', 50%-75% was categorized as 'considerable', 'substantial', 'the majority', and 75%-100% was categorized as 'high' or 'most'.
 Some quotes of interviewees were translated from Dutch to English and cited in the research findings.
-The capital letters in curly brackets refer to certified companies but cannot be directly linked to the companies in Table 2 to maintain participant anonymity.
+The capital letters in curly brackets refer to certified companies, but cannot be directly linked to the companies in Table 2to maintain participant anonymity.

-Research findings
+5 Research findings

-This section presents the following topics: the general opinion about the CO_2PL ('General opinion about the CO_2PL ('Motivation for adopting the CO2 Performance Ladder'), the impacts on improving energy management practices ('The impact on improving energy management practices'), the contextual drivers for energy and carbon management ('Contextual drivers for energy and carbon management'), the implemented measures for energy efficiency and CO_2 emission reduction ('Implemented measures for energy efficiency and CO2 emission reduction') and the quantitative impacts of the scheme on CO_2 emission reduction ('CO2 emissions reductions, additionality and goal achievement').
+This section presents the following topics: the general opinion about the CO_2PL (5.1), the motivations to adopt the CO_2PL (5.2), the impacts on improving energy management practices (5.3), the contextual drivers for energy and carbon management (5.4), the implemented measures for energy efficiency and CO_2 emission reduction (5.5) and the quantitative impacts of the scheme on CO_2 emission reduction (5.6).

-General opinion about the CO2 Performance Ladder
+5.1 General opinion about the CO2 Performance Ladder

-Participating firms generally had a positive attitude towards the concept of energy and carbon management introduced by the CO2PL: 'I think it is a good instrument to create awareness about your emissions, to continuously improve your energy management and to reduce your emissions.' {D}, 'Energy was considered as a necessary evil.
+Participating firms generally had a positive attitude towards the concept of energy and carbon management introduced by the CO2PL: 'I think it is a good instrument to create awareness about your emissions and especially the continuous improvement and reducing your emissions.' {D}, 'Before, we did not have any kind energy management system, so this is a giant step forward.' {P}, 'Energy was considered as a necessary evil.
 You need energy to do construction work.
 We did not think about energy efficiency in our work, and that has certainly changed due the introduction of energy and carbon management.' {I}.
 Though, there was a wide range of critical remarks among almost all firms that could not easily be ignored.
-Companies were critical about the application of the CO2PL in procurement procedures, such as: 'There is limited capacity to distinguish yourself in contract procurement because all the competitors are at the same level.' {J}, 'It has become a commercial rat race.' {E}, 'It is just a checkbox that must be ticked in contract awarding procedures.' {S}; about the format of the scheme, such as: 'There is limited continuity in the scheme's requirements.' {D}, 'The requirements are multi-interpretable.' {D}, 'SKAO created their own standards instead of building close upon existing ISO standards.' {T}, and other issues such as: 'It is so simple to obtain a level 5 certificate ... you don't have to put effort in it.' {B}, 'It's just paper work.' {S}, 'It's more a checklist rather than a management system.' {Q}, 'The scheme narrows the focus to CO2 while other CSR topics are also important.' $\{E\}$.
+Companies were critical about the application of the CO2PL in procurement procedures, such as: 'There is limited capacity to distinguish yourself in contract procurement because all the competitors are at the same level.' {J}, 'It has become a commercial rat race.' {E}, 'It is just a checkbox that must be ticked in contract awarding procedures.' {S}; about the format of the scheme, such as: 'There is limited continuity in the scheme's requirements.' {D}, 'The requirements are multi-interpretable.' {D}, 'SKAO created their own standards instead of building close upon existing ISO standards.' {T}, and other issues such as: 'It is so simple to obtain a level 5 certificate ... you don't have to put effort in it.' {B}, 'It's just paper work.' {S}, 'It's more a checklist rather than a management system.' {Q}, 'The scheme narrows the focus to CO2 while other CSR topics are also important.' {E}.

-Motivation for adopting the CO2 Performance Ladder
+5.2 Motivation for adopting the CO2 Performance Ladder